mateo951/react-redux-capstone/README.md

 Twitter: [@MVGameDev](https://twitter.com/MVGameDev)<br>
 LinkedIn: [@Mateo Villagómez](https://www.linkedin.com/in/mateo-villagómez/)<br>

+## Design
+- Original design idea by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) on Behance.

 🤝 Contributing
 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues](https://github.com/mateo951/space-travelers/issues) page.
+Feel free to check the [issues](https://github.com/mateo951/react-redux-capstone/issues) page.

 Show your support
 Give a ⭐️ if you like this project!